gaede/MiniDST/README.md

 See [https://github.com/iLCSoft/LCIO/blob/master/examples/cpp/delphes2lcio/examples/higgs_recoil_plots_fast.C](https://github.com/iLCSoft/LCIO/blob/master/examples/cpp/delphes2lcio/examples/higgs_recoil_plots_fast.C) for an example ROOT script.

+---

-**NB: As this fast pre-selection mechanism depends on direct-access functionality in LCIO, which works only for one file at a time, it is highly recommended to only create EventSummary events for one LCIO file at a time**
+**NB: As this fast pre-selection mechanism depends on direct-access functionality in LCIO, which works only for one file at a time, it is highly recommended to also only create EventSummary events for one LCIO file at a time**

+---

 ## Quick steps to build MiniDST